FFXIV Shadowbringers: 11 Best DPS Classes

 Shadowbringers has removed the Dragoon’s Heavy Thrust ability, replacing it with a damage bonus to its Chaos Thrust combination for a smoother cycle.

-Read Also: FFXIV Relic Weapons: How to Unlock Them?
+Read Also: FFXIV: How to Use Materia?

 The Dragoon’s jumping abilities have also been modified.